ahmetaa/zemberek-nlp/README.md

 Here is the the new home of the Zemberek project.
 Zemberek-NLP provides basic Natural Language Processing tools for Turkish text.
-Code and API is not compatible with earlier versions.
+Code and API is not compatible with the previously known Zemberek2 project.
 Please note that **all code and APIs are subject to change drastically until version 1.0.0**

 Latest version is 0.10.0 (January 20th 2017)